Remote sensing in geology: Volcanism

 The dynamic magma underneath plates we are living on induces volcanic activity on Earth's surface.
 To advance the understanding in volcanological science and active volcano monitoring, the main data streams aided by remote sensing include surface deformation and thermal measurement plus the gas flux and composition.
 Seismicity is considered geophysical method on the other hand.
 The data could be collected throughout the eruption cycle, from unrest, to eruption then relaxation.
 For example, the Ultraviolet (UV) and VNIR region is sensitive to sulfur dioxide, one of the volcanic gases.
 BrO (formed from the bromine explosion within plumes) and CO2 are also possible candidates for volcanic monitoring these days.
 The thermal disturbance, for instance through temperature change in crater lakes and injection of hot gas into the atmosphere, could be detected using TIR sensors to automate volcano thermal alerts.
 The uplift and subsidence of ground could be quantified remotely by InSAR technique.
 The surficial manifestation of volcanism tends to favor simple geometries while complexities are introduced by subsurface interactions.
 While remote sensing is able to collect data of ground, 3-D modeling using finite element analysis added with geophysical subsurface survey is highly encouraged.

 Landslides

 Landslide is one form of mass wasting caused by gravity and slope instability.
 The rock and debris fall downward and outward from slope rapidly.
 Apart from site characterization through geological mapping, many of the remote sensing tools mentioned could be employed.
 For example, the use of aerial photos to update landslide inventory is popular in Hong Kong landslide studies.
 The LiDAR technique to create a High Resolution Digital Elevation Model (HRDEM) and Digital Terrain Model (DTM) with vegetation cover is crucial to the quantification of slope, slope aspect, stream power, drainage density and many more parameters for landslide hazard models.
 Microwave radar can also take part in landslide recognition in synthetic aperture radar (SAR) images and monitoring through the InSAR technique which effectively shows small scale deformation.
+Furthermore, InSAR maps enable the semi-automatic identification, mapping, and classification of landslides.
 The hazard risk management could be further discussed using geographical information system (GIS).

+Land subsidence

+Land subsidence primarily consists of the lowering of the ground surface.
+Interferometric synthetic-aperture radar enables accurate, precise, and cost-effective measurement and monitoring of this phenomenon over wide areas.
+Aerial LiDAR has also been successfully used for monitoring large-scale land subsidence in wide areas.